shopgate-professional-services/ext-configurable-video-carousel/demo/index.md

 - `numberSlidesPerView`: Expects a number.
 Sets the number of slides in view
 - `spaceBetweenSlides`: Expects a number.
 Sets the space between slides
 - `slideInfo`: Expects an array containing information for each slide in the carousel
-  - `alt`: Expects a string that provies a alternative titled for a slide
+  - `alt`: Expects a string that provides a alternative titled for a slide
   - `type`: Expects a string that denotes whether the slide is a `video` or an `img`
   - `src`: Expects a string that contains the src for the image or video.
 - `widgetWidth`: Expects a css width value as a string